wangwanjie/WJKeyBoard/README.md

 # WJKeyBoard

-An iOS custom keyboard written in Objective-C. If you like, you can fork && custom and it, you can also custom a themeModel when initializing a keyboard.
+An iOS custom keyboard written in Objective-C. If you like, you can fork && custom it, you can also custom a themeModel when initializing a keyboard.

 # Effect